 Over the course of the first 10 months of the pandemic, women lost more jobs than men—a net of 5.4 million jobs during the recession—nearly 1 million more job losses than men.
 Access to childcare and other barriers left many women struggling to make it work.
 What’s more, a January report from the Texas Workforce Commission indicates that of the new entrants into Texas’ labor force, women were the predominant group over men in terms of number (23,400 vs. 16,500 in December 2020 alone).
+Here’s why it’s important to shift our focus to rebuilding careers after the pandemic.

 With many sectors in turmoil, and Texas experiencing a building boom, many women have reason to look to a less likely industry: commercial construction.
 The opportunities are plentiful, growth potential promising and the pay more equitable.
 And women should not be daunted by the prototypical image of burly construction workers.
 The reality is women in construction are a growing force in Texas and across the region.